 What is the adoption fee and what does it include?

-- The adoption fee for an adult dog is $195; for puppies or small dogs, it is $250.
-The adoption fee for adult cats is $140 for kittens, it is $160.
+- The adoption fee for an adult dog is $200; for puppies or small dogs, it is $250.
+The adoption fee for adult cats and kittens is $160.

-- The adoption fee includes one complimentary veterinarian visit, vaccines, spay/neuter (if the animal is old enough), de-worming, flea treatment, microchipping, and a Royal Canin Adoption Kit, which includes a food sample and coupons.
+- The adoption fee includes one complimentary veterinarian visit, vaccines, spay/neuter, de-worming, flea treatment, micro-chipping, and a Royal Canin Adoption Kit, which includes a food sample and coupons.